lgeurts/lgeurts.github.io/_posts/2019-03-19-ubuntu-setup-notes-for-hyper-v-on-windows-10.md

 ![Sputnik](/assets/)

-These **notes** are meant to help you setup a Ubuntu development environment using Windows 10 Hyper-V enhanced mode.
+These **notes** are meant to help you configure an Ubuntu development environment using Windows 10 Hyper-V enhanced mode.